 The expansion draft has changed a lot since Adams played.
 The days of a team grabbing depth players or castoffs are over.
 The NHL overhauled the rules for the Vegas Golden Knights in 2017, allowing them to pick some prime talent.
 The Seattle Kraken, the league’s 32nd team, will draft under the same rules July 21.

 Every team but Vegas, which is exempt, will lose one player to the Kraken.
 Teams must protect seven forwards, three defensemen and one goalie or eight skaters and one goalie.
 Players with a no-movement clause must be protected unless they waive it.
-First- and second-year pros don’t quality for the draft.
+First- and second-year pros don’t qualify for the draft.

 The Sabres might ask winger Jeff Skinner to waive the no-movement clause in his eight-year, $72 million contract.
 While the Kraken would likely pass on Skinner – he scored seven goals in 53 games this season – the Sabres could use his spot to protect another player.
 Sabres winger Kyle Okposo has a modified no-trade clause in his seven-year, $42 million contract.